silnrsi/fontproof/README.md

 \pi[digits=500]
 ```
 #### __\unicharchart__

-_Note: In the current version of fontproof this command is broken!_

 This produces a simple unbordered table that would show a range of unicode and any glyphs that represent the USVs in that range.